Non-Clash Kernel#

 Advantages:

-- No need to install clash kernel separately
+- No need to install the clash kernel separately

 WEB GUI#

-All are open-source software and require manual configuration of clash kernel and configuration files.
+All of the following are open source software and require manual configuration of the clash kernel and configuration files.

 YACD#